DevExytra/np-interactions/README.md

 # np-interactions by Exytra

+To Undergrounddevelopment thanks for forking it and pretending you created the resource!

 Please read trough this ReadME!

 I know that some Inventories might not work if yours dosent work with the trunk or trashcan interaction than PLEASE RUN THE PS INVENTORY SQL